AmeyChoudhary/Casual-Labour-Job-Finder/README.md

 ### For the job seeker

-**In the folder "Pipeline/web/app/static", there are pre-recorded audio files from the video demo.
+####In the folder "Pipeline/web/app/static", there are pre-recorded audio files from the video demo.
 They may be used as reference on how the prompts will be and how the input needs to given in the vernacular language.
-If you wish to use the job seeker web app, kindly delete all the files present in the folder and then proceed**
+If you wish to use the job seeker web app, kindly delete all the files present in the folder and then proceed.

 1. Open a terminal in repository folder.
 Now go to:
 ```